English Armada: Raid on Vigo

 Drake struggled against the wind, tacking his way to Vigo over the next five days, tossing the dead overboard by the hundred, finally arriving within sight of the undefended small fishing town on the morning of 29 June.
 By nightfall, about 133 ships had anchored off Bouzas, Vigo and Teis with 20 vessels guarding the area around the Cíes Islands.
 Since it was too late in the day to start a landing, they waited until the next morning which gave the Spaniards time to evacuate the town.
 Their strategy was essentially to divide and conquer.
 They expected the English to enter the town as a cohesive groups but, after seeing the town empty of people and valuables, they would eventually spread out across the outskirts where ambushes were waiting for them.
-Come dawn, June 30, the English came ashore at three different locations with about 2,000 men and were, at once, stunned and disappointed to find the town completely deserted.
+Come dawn, 30 June, the English came ashore at three different locations with about 2,000 men and were, at once, stunned and disappointed to find the town completely deserted.
 Incensed by their defeats in Coruña and Lisbon, they showed no mercy to Vigo.
 Destruction started with the armada's cannons followed by iconoclasm and burning of churches then setting the rest of the town ablaze.
 Surrendering to their desires for wanton destruction gave them a dangerous sense of confidence that allowed their greed to take over and sent them to disperse in search of food, loot, etc. There were a few skirmishes that day a few hundred invaders were killed but the main purpose of the landing was to refill their water casks which went on during the chaos.

 The next day, 1 July, Don Luis Sarmiento showed up with a sizable Spanish force, catching the English unawares, killing hundreds and capturing prisoners.
 Drake quickly ordered his men to reembark then sent a dispatch promising to leave the estuary without causing further harm on condition the prisoners were returned.
 When the Spanish commander saw the totality of the devastation, he had the prisoners hanged within view of the fleet and challenged Drake to send more Englishmen so he could hang them all.
-The next morning, Drake sailed out of the estuary with most of the fleet leaving Norris behind with some 30 vessels as he was further up the waterway and couldn't make it out before a storm hit.
+The next morning, Drake sailed out of the estuary with most of the fleet, leaving Norris behind with some 30 vessels as he was further up the waterway and could not make it out before a storm hit.
 Two of Drake's ships were captured that day, one ran aground and two more were smashed against the rocks near Cangus.
 On 3 July, Drake still struggled against the wind on his way to Finisterre while Norris, still anchored off Cíes Islands had the artillery removed from the ship that ran aground then set it ablaze.
-The latter was able to leave Cíes on July 4.
+The latter was able to leave Cíes on 4 July.